The winner is...

 At the official ceremony held on the Tuesday of HANNOVER MESSE, fleXstructures CEO Oliver Hermanns was delighted to receive the prize in honor of its IPS ROBOT OPTIMIZATION software solution.
 Second place was taken by Mayser GmbH & Co.
 KG (Lindenberg, Germany) with eta|opt GmbH (Kassel, Germany) coming in at third place.

-This industrial software specialist from Kaiserslautern, Germany, has secured its nomination with a sophisticated robot optimization solution.
-The solution helps manufacturers (e.g. in the automotive industry) to increase their competitive edge by enabling them to program and commission their robot cells faster and more flexibly.
-By simulating millions of potential robot path combinations, it coordinates movement paths and sequencing across multiple robots so as to maximize efficiency and avoid collisions.
+The winning entry is the IPS ROBOT OPTIMIZATION software solution submitted by fleXstructures GmbH – an entry which illustrates the vast potential of advanced simulation technology for industrial use.
+This solution is targeted primarily at helping automotive manufacturers to gain a competitive edge by programming and commissioning their robot cells faster and more flexibly.
+By simulating millions of potential robot path combinations, IPS ROBOT OPTIMIZATION coordinates movement paths and sequences across multiple robots so as to maximize efficiency and avoid collisions.
 The simulations also optimize movement paths to ensure maximum service life for the flexible hoses and lines attached to the robots.

-This safety specialist from Ulm, Germany, has secured its place on the shortlist with an ultrasonic machine safety sensor system.
+Second place went to Mayser GmbH & Co.
+KG for its ultrasonic machine safety sensor system designed to safeguard personnel in collaborative human/robot environments.
 The product has been tested and certified for personnel safety applications in machine environments.
-The ultrasonic sensors generate an elliptical ultrasonic field which can reliably measure distances of up to 200 cm and detect persons and objects at distances of up to 250 cm.
-The product can thus be used for cobot tool and workpiece safety, and for protecting people from sharp and rotating objects.
+The ultrasonic sensors generate an elliptical ultrasonic field which can accurately gauge distances of up to 200 cm and issue warnings by detecting persons or objects at distances of up to 250 cm.
+The product can thus be used for cobot tool and workpiece safety, and for protecting people from sharp or rotating objects.